-- Regular inspections;
+- regular inspections;

-- To make routine repairs;
+- to make routine repairs;

 How much notice is required will depend on the reason for entry.
 An entry notice must be given to the tenant in an approved form.
-If the entry is for an inspection, the lessor must give at least seven (7) days’ notice; otherwise, they must give at least twenty-four hours’ notice.
-A lessor may only enter a premises without notice in the case of an emergency, or if they have reasonable grounds to believe that the entry is necessary to protect the premises from imminent or further damage.
+If the entry is for an inspection, the lessor must give at least seven days’ notice; otherwise, they must give at least 24 hours’ notice.
+A lessor may enter a premises without notice only in the case of an emergency, or if they have reasonable grounds to believe that the entry is necessary to protect the premises from imminent or further damage.

 A lessor, or their agent, cannot enter a premises on a Sunday or a public holiday, or on another day before 8am or after 6pm, unless the tenant agrees.

 This is not an exhaustive list of tenants’ and landlords’ rights and responsibilities.
 If you have questions about what your rights and responsibilities are, or if you feel that your rights may have been breached, call us today.